ECON – Economics

 3 Credits Weekly (3-0-0)

-This course will provide an introductory investigation to supply and demand analysis; the theory of production, costs, and price determination under competitive and non-competitive market conditions.
+This course provides an introduction to supply and demand analysis, the theory of production, costs, and price determination under competitive and non-competitive market conditions.
 Emphasis is given to the Canadian Economy.

 ECON 102